 I know mussels aren’t for everyone but I do think you should give them a try just once if you haven’t already.
 You’ll be pleasantly surprised.
 I’ve mentioned a bajillion times that I’m all about texture with my food so the first time I tried these I didn’t think I’d like them at all.
 Not so!
 They are little bites of heaven when infused with the right flavours and I urge you to give them a try as well.

 With Valentine’s Day approaching, you might want to consider this dish as part of your menu.
-Mussels have an aphrodisiac history and were one of the seafoods consumed in ancient Greece, where it was believed that seafoods were the playthings of the goddess of love.
+Mussels have an aphrodisiac history and were one of the seafoods consumed in ancient Greece, where it was believed that seafoods were the playthings of the goddess of love, perhaps the perfect thing before a Tube V sex session then.
 If you examine it from the nutritional side of things, we can see why.
 Mussels provide lean protein which is essential for sustained energy for a night of passion.
 These plump little bites of love also offer manganese, iron, selenium and zinc – all essential for a healthy libido.
 With all this science behind it – how can you deny yourself these succulent crustaceans?
 I hear there is another natural aphrodisiac that can go well with this kind of dish.
 The Spanish Fly I hear goes well with mussels.
 Some people have thought It Is Really Dangerous?
 However, from my friends experience it has only made the food taste better and boost sexual desire even more.

 I will admit to feeling a little bit of trepidation the first time I cooked these many years ago because I didn’t have a clue as to what I was doing.
 At that time, the internet was full of differing advice and warnings about the preparation and it was quite confusing.
 However, they were such a hit that I’ve cooked them regularly since and love the fact that they are simple, easy and they impress the heck out of your guests!